JuliaLang/www.julialang.org/blog/_posts/2019-07-14-multithreading.md

 The reference sorting routine re-uses a single temporary buffer among all recursive calls.
-Re-using the temporary array is more difficult with parallelism, but still possible --- more on that a little later.
+Re-using the temporary array is more difficult with parallelism, but still possible---more on that a little later.

 ## How to move to a parallel world